 Keep it short

-An ideal meeting length should be somewhere between 15 to 18 minutes.
+An ideal business meeting length should be somewhere between 15 to 18 minutes.
 Longer meetings tend to make attention spans wane and productivity drops.
 Stick to your agenda and invite a timekeeper to keep everyone focused.
 Your timekeeper can give you a signal when the discussion is running too long, or you’re nearly out of time.
 Make sure that you’ve discussed your primary points and agenda before that timer rings.

 It is essential that your attendees stay focused on the meeting and what you’re discussing.
 Have your attendees to turn their devices off, or to leave them at their areas unless absolutely necessary.
 Mobile devices can serve as a distraction for everyone attending the meeting.
 Have them bring notebooks and pens instead.
 Research shows that conceptual recall improves when we handwrite notes rather than type them.
 If a record of your meeting discussion is needed, appoint someone to take minutes.